chazzdesign/link-snitch/README.md

 #### Inviting the bot to the Slack channels

-Once you've finished the setup of the bot, enter in any channel and invite the bot using the following command:
+Once you've finished the set up of the bot, open any channel and invite the bot using the following command:

 `/invite @name-of-your-bot`

-To test that everything it's working fine, write a link in the channel and see if it was inserted in Airtable.
+To test that everything is working fine, write a link in the channel and see if it was inserted in Airtable.